Tips To Encourage Healthy Eating In Your Workplace Wellness Program

 Organise A Healthy Potluck

 Have you ever heard about a healthy potluck?
-Well, it does work on the same concept of bringing in home-cooked food and sharing it with each other like fruits, salads, chicken etc. It works as a great way for employees to be healthy and also offers an excellent opportunity to try new recipes and share your favourites with your coworkers.
+Well, it works on the same concept of bringing home-made food in the workplace like fruits, salads, chicken etc and sharing it with each other.
+It is a great step for employees to stay healthy.
+It also offers an excellent opportunity to try new healthy & tasty recipes and share with your coworkers.

 Educate About Nutrition

-One of the greatest downfalls of our country’s nutrition level is that very few people know how to read the nutrition label.
-As it is very important to understand what your food is made up of.
-You could bring in a nutrition expert who could speak with your employees regarding what food is truly bad or good based on their nutritional value.
-Make this as an option for your workplace wellness program as this will really educate your employees about the importance of a healthy diet.
+One of the biggest drawbacks of our country’s nutrition level is that very few people know how to read the nutrition label on the food packets.
+It is very important to know the ingredients and nutrion information for what you eat.
+You could get associated with a nutrition expert who could train your employees regarding which food is bad or good for their health based on its nutritional value and key ingredients.
+Incorporate this as an option for your workplace wellness program.
+This will really educate your employees in terms of healthy diet.
+Consider reading about health coaching at workplace.

 How Frequently Should You Eat?

-Whether you eat three times or six a day, there’s no hard and fast rule when it comes to eating.
-A lot of people like to eat smaller meals in short time intervals while on the other hand, some people like to consume larger portions at once.
-Both approaches can actually work.
-In the end, according to nutritionists “it’s the quantity and quality of your calories that counts, and not how often you dine.”
+Whether you eat three times or five a day, there’s no any strict rule when it comes to eating.
+Many people prefer smaller meals in short durations while on the other hand, some people consume larger portions twice a day.
+Both approaches can actually work untill and unless the quantity and quality of your food is suitable for your body need.

 Encourage Eating Seasonally & Locally